Web3NL/motoko-book/src/advanced-concepts/async-calls.md

 {{#include _mo/async-calls4.mo:a}}
 ```

-Our function `atomic` mutates the state, performs a computation on constant `C` and mutates the `state` again.
+Our function `atomic` mutates the state, performs a computation and mutates the `state` again.
 Both the computation and the state mutations belong to the same message execution.
 The whole function either succeeds and commits all state mutations or it fails and does not commit any changes at all.

 The second function `atomic_fail` is another atomic function.
 It also performs a computation and state mutations within one single message. **But this time, the computation [traps] and both state mutations are not committed, even though the trap happened after the first state mutation.**

-The order in which computations and state mutations occur is not relevant for the atomicity of a function.
+Unless an [`Error`](#errors) is thrown _intentionally_ during execution, the order in which computations and state mutations occur is not relevant for the atomicity of a function.
 The whole function is executed as a single message that either fails or succeeds in its entirety.

 ### Shared functions that `await`